How has your career developed since joining Mott MacDonald as a graduate?

 My favourite part of the Academy so far was the graduate weekend, meeting people from different divisions and offices and learning about the company.
-Having 2 days together you get to make new friends and connections with colleagues who I now find myself working with 2 years later.
+Having two days together you get to make new friends and connections with colleagues who I now find myself working with two years later.

 What is the most exciting thing you have done at Mott MacDonald to date?

 The most exciting thing has also been the most daunting: presenting my work on the Counters Creek project at the British Tunnelling Society’s Young Members Conference 2016.
-The presentation was in the context of “Challenges of today and the Challenges of Tomorrow”.
-It is fascinating how we all have different experiences from different projects, and was exciting to be able to reflect on and show my work over the past 2 years.
+The presentation was in the context of “challenges of today and the challenges of tomorrow”.
+It is fascinating how we all have different experiences from different projects, and was exciting to be able to reflect on and show my work over the past two years.

 What surprised you most about Mott MacDonald?

 I am constantly surprised that everyone has time to do so much both inside and outside the working day!
 Mott MacDonald colleagues are sociable across the group and in addition to our project work are involved in a wide variety of company events including the companywide sports day, STEMNet in local schools, marching for London Pride, Young Professional Excellence breakfasts, and the WaterAid mountain challenges.